mchlumsky/kongvisor/README.md

 ### Listing resources

 List resources (workspaces, services, routes, plugins).
 To see services in a workspace, scroll down to the workspace and press "s".
 To see routes in a service, scroll down to the service and press "r".
-To see plugins in a service or route, scroll down to the service or route and press "p".
+To see plugins in a workspace, service or route, scroll down to the workspace, service or route and press "p".

 ![Listing resources](assets/list.gif)